rebelsky/sams-assorted-musings-reflections/coup-d-etat-review.md

 [6] _Belote_ is a variant of _Clobyosh_, which [I've written about previously](claviash-2020-04-30).

+[7] D'Arcey also designed the legendardy _Blockhead_ block stacking game.
+He's listed as a designer of _Regatta_, which makes me think that he's also a designer of _Yacht Race_, one of my favorite games.

-[7] My preferred spelling.
+[8] My preferred spelling.

-[8] _King of Hearts_ was one of my mother's favorite movies.
+[9] _King of Hearts_ was one of my mother's favorite movies.
 I should watch again, even though it's sad.